1. Twelve SREB states have adopted state-level definitions for

 timelines.
 Many states, however, have additional requirements for

-that provide high school students to take college or career
+that allow high school students to earn college or career

-technical courses through a variety of programs such as dual
+technical credits through a variety of programs such as dual

 enrollment, Advanced Placement, Early College and